vintasoftware/celery-tasks-checklist/checklist.md

 --- Write docs first
 --- Have a README
 --- Provide a quick start tutorial describing the most common use case
---- Separate high level from low level docs
+--- Separate high level from low-level docs
 --- Use gender neutral pronouns

 -- Write tests